-The QT Py ships with a simple NeoPixel swirl demo.
+The Adafruit ESP32-S2 TFT Feather microcontroller ships running a diagnostic demo with data shown on the display, and a NeoPixel rainbow swirl.
 It's lovely, but you probably had other plans for the board.
 As you start working with your board, you may want to return to the original code to begin again, or you may find your board gets into a bad state.
 Either way, this page has you covered.

-You're probably used to seeing the QTPYS2BOOT drive when loading CircuitPython or Arduino.
-The QTPYS2BOOT drive is part of the UF2 bootloader, and allows you to drag and drop files, such as CircuitPython.
+You're probably used to seeing the FTHRS2BOOT drive when loading CircuitPython or Arduino.
+The FTHRS2BOOT drive is part of the UF2 bootloader, and allows you to drag and drop files, such as CircuitPython.
 However, on the ESP32-S2 the UF2 bootloader can become damaged.